-Maria Liddiard, our Future Pupil Programme Co-ordinator, studied the online LLB in Civil and English Law with The University of Law in conjunction with IE University in Madrid between 2016-2019.
-She then completed the BPTC, as it was then known, at our London Bloomsbury campus from 2019-2020.
+Maria Liddiard, our Future Pupil Programme Co-ordinator, completed the BPTC, as it was then known, at our London Bloomsbury campus from 2019-2020.
 We talked with Maria to discuss her time with us and the future of the bar and the BPC.

 My experience working in the human rights field ignited in me a fierce passion for social justice.
 In high school, motivated by the inequalities which confronted me daily, I ran a social enterprise that worked to empower women through economic independence.
 Following this, I worked in reproductive and sexual health clinics, helping provide useful information about people’s rights.
 I then worked on developing programmes and worked with young people across Europe, aiming to tackle the root causes of discrimination and inequality.